 The best way to manage obesity is through a healthy diet formulated specifically for dogs with hip dysplasia.

 If your dog has been experiencing pain and stiffness, the first step might be physiotherapist to build muscles that have weakened.

-How to Spot the First Signs of Hip Dysplasia in Dogs
+11 Early Signs of Hip Dysplasia in Dogs

 Keep in mind that, in some cases, your dog may not show any of these signs but could still have hip dysplasia.

 The wear and tear that causes osteoarthritis is sometimes the result of years of undiagnosed hip dysplasia.